mattvenn/zero-to-asic-www/content/level_up_your_rtl.md

 Whitequark has been involved with the open source EDA tools since their foundation, and has made many contributions to the toolchain, as well as Amaranth - a high level design language.
 Recently she designed the [Glasgow interface explorer](https://www.crowdsupply.com/1bitsquared/glasgow) and posted a [great thread on digital design over on twitter](https://twitter.com/whitequark/status/1510525555191558150).

-## Call structure
+## Structure

+The call will be in the form of a private Youtube livestream.

 ### Quick questions: 15 mins

 Participants submit questions in advance.
-On the call we will get through as many as we can.
+On the stream we will get through as many as we can.
 There may be time on the call for new questions that weren’t submitted beforehand, otherwise will go on the list for next time.

 ### Deeper dive: 35 mins